sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/284_Programmatic_navigation.md

 ```

 ## Note
 The page re-renders on navigation, always.
 Even if the new URL is the same as the current one, or we use `history.replace()`.
+FIXME(from what level does the re-render happen, from `index.js`?)